bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-7.png)

-Today: scheduled scripts in isolation

-Tomorrow: connected workflows featuring:
-- Argo Workflows for complex orchestration
+Today, many workflows run as isolated CronJobs.

+Tomorrow, we move to **connected, observable pipelines**:

+- **Argo Workflows**: orchestrates complex sequences on Kubernetes
-- Kubeflow Pipelines for ML workflows
+- **Kubeflow Pipelines**: enables end-to-end ML workflows with UI, caching, and versioning
-- Full logging, retry logic, and monitoring
+- Full logging, retry logic, error handling, and monitoring
+- Visualize every step from data to model to deployment

 > Visualize and monitor every step
 > from data to deployment